MiKTeX/miktex/README.md

 ## Installing

 CMake creates a standard `install` target which you can use to install everything in the standard location.
-On Linux, you run
+On Linux, you would run

     sudo make install